By: Marilyn L. Davis

 Two Different Attitudes and Outcomes

 Some of you do want to cooperate, participate and change.
-For some of you, the end of your use and the beginning of treatment prompt relief, excitement, and some fear, either about failure and/or about success.
+For some of you, the end of your use and the beginning of treatment prompt relief, excitement, and fear.
+Fears about failure and success.

-That is to be expected; we are all fearful of both failure and success.
+That is normal; we are all fearful of both failure and success.
 Maintaining your positive attitude will help you achieve the best outcome: long-term recovery.

-Some of you do not want to cooperate, and you are angry that you have been sent to treatment or an Accountability Court.
+Some of you do not want to cooperate, and you are angry that you are in treatment or an Accountability Court.

 Focus on an aspect that you know can be improved by getting into recovery; it’s a beginning and will help you see how positively participating can change your life.